Acceptable Uses of IT Infrastructure and Resources Policy Statement

-- Your password must contain at least 1 uppercase and 1 lowercase character;
+- Contain at least one uppercase and one lowercase character;

-- Your password must not be reused; and
+- Be changed every 180 days and not be reused; and

-All Users must fully comply with the standards and responsibilities of acceptable use as outlined in:
+All Users must comply with the standards and responsibilities of acceptable use as defined in:

 - All applicable provisions of the University Code of Conduct, employee handbooks and agreements, student handbooks and other policies and procedures established by the undergraduate, graduate, and professional schools of the University;

 - All local, state, federal, and international laws;